 Then, on October 19, communications from Voyager 1 appeared to stop altogether.
 The JPL team speculated that Voyager 1's fault protection system was activated two more times, causing it to turn off its X-band transmission system for communicating with Earth and switch instead to a lower-power secondary transmitter called S-band, which has a weaker signal than X-band and hasn't been used for communications since 1981.

-As a result, by accessing the secondary transmitter, which hadn't been used for over 40 years, engineers were able to find the S-band signal from Voyager 1.
-Although they could have switched back to X-band on command, the reason Voyager 1's fault protection system had been activated and it had switched to S-band had not been determined as of October 22.
+As a result, by accessing the secondary transmitter, which hadn't been used for over 40 years, engineers were able to find an S-band signal from Voyager 1.
+Although they could have switched back to X-band on command, the reason Voyager 1's fault protection system had triggered the switch to S-band had not been determined as of October 22.
 So rather than risk another fault protection system activation, the JPL team sent a command to the S-band transmitter to restore communication with Voyager 1.

 Voyager 1 has had communication problems in the past.
 For about five months since November 2023, Voyager 1 continued to send indecipherable data to Earth.
 The indecipherable data was mainly measurements and data reporting the operation status of the probe, which made it unclear what the current status of Voyager 1 was.
 Eventually, NASA discovered that there was a problem with one of the 'Flight Data Subsystems (FDS)' that package Voyager 1's observation data and operation status.